llpeterson/e2e/rpc.md

 encoding/compressing binary data into a message, (2) multiplexing multiple remote procedure calls onto a single TCP connection.
-In other words, gRPC encodes the identifier for the remote method as a URI, the request paremeters to the remote method as content in the HTTP message, and the return value from the remote method in ther HTTP response.
+In other words, gRPC encodes the identifier for the remote method as a URI, the request parameters to the remote method as content in the HTTP message, and the return value from the remote method in the HTTP response.
 The full gRPC stack is depicted in [Figure 10](#grpc-stack), which also includes the language-specific elements.
 (One strength of gRPC is the wide set of programming languages it supports, with only a